hapi-server/data-specification/README.md

 The primary time column is not allowed to contain any fill values.
 Each record must be identified with a valid time value.
 If other columns contain parameters of type `isotime` (i.e., time columns that are not the primary time column), there may be fill values in these columns.
 Note that the `fill` definition is required for all types, including `isotime` parameters.
 The fill value for a (non-primary) `isotime` parameter does not have to be a valid time string - it can be any string, but it must be the same length string as the time variable.

-Servers should strictly obey the time bounds requested by clients.
-No data values outside the requested time range should be returned, where the `time.min` is an inclusive start time and `time.max` is an exclusive end time.

 Note that the ISO 8601 time format allows arbitrary precision on the time values.
 HAPI servers should therefore also accept time values with high precision.
 As a practical limit, servers should at least handle time values down to the nanosecond or picosecond level.

 # Additional Keyword / Value Pairs

 While the HAPI server strictly checks all request parameters (servers must return an error code given any unrecognized request parameter as described earlier), the JSON content output by a HAPI server may contain additional, user-defined metadata elements.
-All non-standard metadata keywords must begin with the prefix “x_” to indicate to HAPI clients that these are extensions.
+All non-standard metadata keywords must begin with the prefix `x_` to indicate to HAPI clients that these are extensions.
 Custom clients could make use of the additional keywords, but standard clients would ignore the extensions.
-By using the standard prefix, the custom keywords will never conflict with any future keywords added to the HAPI standard.
+By using the standard prefix, the custom keywords will not conflict with any future keywords added to the HAPI standard.
+Servers using these extensions may wish to include additional, domain-specific characters after the `x_` to avoid possible collisions with extensions from other servers.

 # More About